-Pleural Effusion Treatment Specialist Questions and Answers
+Pleural Effusion Treatment Specialist in Hallandale Beach, FL

-When fluid builds up on your lungs, it can feel like a balloon is expanding in your lungs, causing you to feel suffocated and claustrophobic.
+When fluid builds up in your lungs, it can feel like a balloon is expanding in your lungs, causing you to feel suffocated and claustrophobic.
 If you are experiencing this feeling, you may be suffering from pleural effusion.
-At Dr. Luis Mesa, MD, our medical experts can provide excellent treatment for pleural effusion so that you can feel the space to breathe normally in short order!
+At Dr. Luis J. Mesa, MD, our medical experts can provide excellent treatment for pleural effusion so that you can feel the space to breathe normally in short order!

 While several doctors can provide pleural effusion treatment, the particular type of physician specializing in treating pleural effusion and similar conditions is a pulmonologist or a doctor who is board-certified in pulmonary medicine.
-Here at Dr. Luis Mesa, MD, we are happy to treat pleural effusion under the expert guidance of Dr. Mesa, who is board-certified in pulmonary medicine, in addition to critical care medicine, internal medicine, and sleep medicine.
+Here at Dr. Luis J. Mesa, MD, we are happy to treat pleural effusion under the expert guidance of Dr. Mesa, who is board-certified in pulmonary medicine, in addition to critical care medicine, internal medicine, and sleep medicine.
 Dr. Mesa has over 20 years of experience in treating and providing skilled medical care for a diverse variety of medical conditions, including pleural effusion.
 As such, you can trust his expertise and care when you come to our clinic for pleural effusion treatment.

 If you have pleural effusion, it is helpful to eat a balanced, healthy diet, exercise regularly, reduce stress, get enough sleep, and avoid smoking or anything that causes your blood pressure to rise.